 One of the coolest sections of the towpath is where there is no towpath.
 A three-mile section of the trail is built up along the river bank where the canal boats would navigate the flat water section of the river.
 This Big Slackwater section is cool because you're on the edge of the river and it's a good place to stop for a swim.

-Little Orleans is a popular place to stop because it's 20 miles north to Oldtown and 17 miles south to Hancock.
-So it's positioned somewhat in the middle of a 40 mile stretch with limited services.
-Just under the railroad tressel is Bill's place.
+Little Orleans is a popular place to stop because it's 20 miles south of Oldtown and 17 miles north of Hancock.
+So it's positioned somewhat in the middle of a 40 mile stretch that has very limited services.
+Just under the railroad trestle from the C&O Canal is Bill's place.
 Bill's Place is a bar, general store and diner.
 Everyone comes to Bill's Place for its one of a kind atmosphere and because it's the only place for 40 miles.
-This log cabin style building is a favorite stop for a cold drink and an excellent meal.
-The man behind the counter was not Bill.
-Evidently Bill passed away a few years back and now the operation was run by a real SOB (son of Bill).
-He was explaining to me about the other SOBs out there...which stood for "Senior on Bikes".
+This log cabin style building is a favorite stop for a cold drink and an decent meal.
+On my last visit in June of 2019, the man behind the counter was not Bill.
+Evidently Bill passed away a few years back and now the operation is run by a real SOB (son of Bill).
+He was explaining to me about the other SOBs out on the trail...which stood for "Senior on Bikes".

 Customers stuck dollar bills to the ceiling of Bill's Place.
 A small section of the ceiling appears in the related image.